-In another recent study, Smith (1999) confirms the basic finding of Burkhauser, Couch, and Phillips (1996) using several panels of the SIPP.
+In another recent study, Smith (1999) confirms the basic finding of Burkhauser and others (1996) using several panels of the SIPP.
 He, too, concludes that most retirees who take early benefits do not report health problems that limit work, nor do they appear to depend on Social Security benefits to preclude poverty.
-Exploiting a larger sample than that used by Burkhauser, Couch, and Phillips, Smith finds that about 10 percent of those taking early benefits report both a work disability and an income level that would fall below the poverty line without their Social Security checks.
+Exploiting a larger sample than that used by Burkhauser and others (1996), Smith finds that about 10% of those taking early benefits report both a work disability and an income level that would fall below the poverty line were it not for their Social Security checks.

 Using more comprehensive, multivariate health measures than were used in either study, we investigate the relationship between health status and demographic characteristics, income, poverty, assets, and health insurance coverage.
-Our research emphasizes the diversity in the health and financial circumstances of persons aged 62-64 who were receiving retired-worker, dependent, or survivors benefits in early 1992.
-A disag, gregated approach ensures that the characteristics of the severely impaired minority are not overshadowed by the characteristics of the healthier majority.
+Our research emphasizes the heterogeneity in the health and financial circumstances of persons aged 62-64 who were receiving retired-worker, dependent, or survivors benefits in early 1992.
+This disaggregated approach ensures that the characteristics of the severely impaired minority are not overshadowed by the characteristics of the healthier majority.
 We exploit restricted-access data in two ways.
 First, the data permit us to compare health/disability groups in terms of lifetime earnings.
-Second, we examine the financial circum, stances of different beneficiary subgroups, allowing us to focus on each subgroup's potential vulnerability to reductions in Social Security income and, to a limited extent, on their eligibility for DI benefits.
+Second, we examine the financial circumstances of different beneficiary subgroups, allowing us to focus on each subgroup's potential vulnerability to reductions in Social Security income and, to a limited extent, on their eligibility for Disability Insurance benefits.